zhangyk8/zhangyk8.github.io/_pages/about.md

 My current theoretical research interests lie in
 * Nonparametric Statistics (Kernel Smoothing),
 * Optimization on Nonlinear Manifolds,
-* High-dimensional Inference with Missing Data,
+* High-Dimensional Inference with Missing Data,
 * Causal Inference for Continuous Treatments.

 On the applied side, I am broadly interested in tackling challenging problems in astronomy, particularly those related to detecting and analyzing the large-scale structure of the Universe (i.e., the cosmic web) through statistically principled approaches.